agustito37/easync/README.md

 ## How it works?

-Just follow 2 steps:
+Just follow 3 steps:

+1. Install easync with `npm i easync`

-1. Define your flow with inner tasks and conditions
+2. Define your flow with inner tasks and conditions

 ```js
 import easync, { Loop } from "easync";